mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 **Fixed**

 * **Projects**
-  **The filter applied to the projects in the Home section of DevOps Console are cleaned** when, after having selected a project, you go back to the Home section.
+  **Filters applied to the projects in the Home section of DevOps Console are cleaned** when, after having selected a project, you go back to the Home section.
 In this way, it is clear that you have not lost some projects that are not included in the filter.

 * If the **creation of a tag** is not successfull, the error presented is complete and not cut.

 ## v5.6.0 (April 27,2020)